NewEthicker/Ultrasonic_object_motion_blender/README.md

 3. Make sure to connect the VCC and GND pins of the Ultrasonic Sensor to the appropriate power and ground pins on the Arduino.
 4. Upload the Arduino code, "arduino.ino," to the Arduino board using the Arduino IDE.
 This code initializes the ultrasonic sensor and sends distance measurements via serial communication to the Blender script.

+## To set up the script.py in blender, follow these steps:
+1. Open blender > tap on scripting tab > tap on (+ New) > paste the # script.py # there.
+2. Go to: [PyPi](https://pypi.org/project/pyserial/#files](https://files.pythonhosted.org/packages/1e/7d/ae3f0a63f41e4d2f6cb66a5b57197850f919f59e558159a4dd3a818f5082/pyserial-3.5.tar.gz) > extract it.
+3. Go to This PC > Program Files > Blender Foundation > Blender 3.4 > 3.4 > python > lib > "paste the ectracted file here".
+  3.1) Go to extracted file(Pyserial 3.5) > copy "Serial" folder from it, paste it to > This PC > Program Files > Blender Foundation > Blender 3.4 > 3.4 > python > lib.
+4. If, it didn't work then [CLICKME!](https://youtu.be/qFRqy2itak0)

 By exploring this project, you'll gain insights into sensor integration, real-time data processing, and interactive simulations using Blender.
 It serves as an excellent learning resource for those interested in combining hardware sensors and virtual environments.

 Feel free to explore the code, experiment with different sensor configurations, and enhance the project further.
 Contributions and suggestions are welcome!